About the journal

 Through evidence-based veterinary medicine (EBVM), the Veterinary Evidence journal supports veterinarians, veterinary nurses, and paraprofessionals to enhance the quality of care provided to animals.

-Veterinary Evidence is a peer-reviewed, open access journal that translates research into practical knowledge for veterinary professionals.
+Veterinary Evidence is a peer-reviewed, diamond open access journal that translates research into practical knowledge for veterinary professionals.
 It supports evidence-based veterinary medicine (EBVM) by publishing clinically relevant Knowledge Summaries and articles to inform decision-making in veterinary practice.

 Who is the journal for?